Dudgit/Data_sience_lab/README.md

 - figures: Inside this repo, the figures are saved.
 - results: Inside this repo, the results are saved, for example: models, model parameters.
 - data: In this repo, the data is saved, if it is too big, it will contain link for the container or some description of the data, I dunno yet.

+### Eda
+- Loadnc.ipynb : Load and understand the data format.
+Not necesarry for reproduction, but esential for understanding
+- Pandasread.ipynb : The data converted into pandas Dataframe.
+Visualization of the mostion of a specific Eddy.
+And the longevity.

+### Results
+- EDA.md : The results of EDA and some additional information.

+### SRC
+Sorce codes, it might contain an other README.md with deeper explanation.

+### Dependencies
+Containing yet, only the enviroment.yml

 ## Author:
 Dudás Bence